WouterBesse/WouterBesse/README.md

 <img src="./Bass-Vo.gif" align="right" height="300px" />

-I'm a versatile developer who is currently focused on creating and modifying machine learning archetectures for fun audio applications.
+I'm a versatile developer who is currently focused on creating and modifying machine learning architectures for fun audio applications.
 Currently I'm finishing my last year of a music & technology bachelor, after which I will start an artificial intelligence pre-master.

 My GitHub mainly contains experiments.
 If you want a good overview of my finished projects, I recommend you to go to my [website](https://www.wouterbesse.nl).